An easy sweet, thick Spanish hot chocolate made with bittersweet dark chocolate and whole milk. Best served with churros.

 How To Make Spanish Hot Chocolate

 - Grate the chocolate.
 Yep.
 Go grab your cheese grater because this is how your chocolate will melt evenly into the whole milk.
 Especially, if you use the Chocolate Menier that I recommended above.
-It’s so thick, you WANT to grate this or you’ll be waiting for years for it to melt.
+They’re blocks of bittersweet dark chocolate so, you WANT to grate this or you’ll be waiting for years for it to melt.
 My mom would shave the chocolate bar into the milk but I prefer to grate it.

 - Add the cornstarch to the warm whole milk.
 In a saucepan, add the milk and heat over medium-low heat.
 Whisk in the cornstarch to the warm milk until it has dissolved.
 It helps to dissolve faster when the milk is warmed up.